Wondering what to do with bison? Try this!

 |sour cream (grated cheddar cheese, chopped onions, and/or tortilla chips for garnish)|

 Heat enough oil to coat the bottom of a large, heavy pot.
 Add the onion and sauté over medium heat until the onion begins to soften, about 5 minutes.
-Stir in celery (or bell pepper) and garlic and cook for 1 minute.
+Stir in celery, bell pepper, and garlic and cook for 1 minute.

-Bring to a boil, reduce heat to a simmer, then cook, partially covered, for 1 hour.
+Bring to a boil, then reduce heat to a simmer.
+Cook, partially covered, for 1 hour.
 Stir occasionally and add more water if the chili begins to stick.
-Add chipotles and season to taste with salt.
+Stir in the chipotles and season to taste with salt.
 Serve hot, with sour cream, grated Cheddar cheese, chopped white onions, and tortilla chips, if desired.